basicsofthebible/basicsofthebible.org/studyguide/DigDeeper.md

 ### Week 7: Gospel of John
 *Focus points:*

-John 3: a profound yet simple and clear explanation that Jesus Himself gave on the reason that we should become His follower and how to do so.
+<span class="bbsg_highlight">John 3:</span> a profound yet simple and clear explanation that Jesus Himself gave on the reason that we should become His follower and how to do so.

-John 11: perhaps the most moving description in the entire Bible about the deep compassion of Jesus.
+<span class="bbsg_highlight">John 11:</span> perhaps the most moving description in the entire Bible about the deep compassion of Jesus.
 Here, Jesus is so distraught and moved by the death of His friend Lazarus that Jesus weeps at his grave.
 This passage is foundational on many levels——understanding the humanity and emotion of Jesus, understanding the perspective that Jesus had in regard to the ultimate fate of mankind (death), and understanding that death (and disease for that matter) are not in God's original plan for mankind.

-John 15: part of Jesus' final instructions to His disciples, which is only recorded by John.
+<span class="bbsg_highlight">John 15:</span> part of Jesus' final instructions to His disciples, which is only recorded by John.
 In this chapter, Jesus explains the relationship that believers have to God through Him.

 ### The Great Commission
 This is it——the best description of what the followers of Jesus are supposed to do with their time left on this planet.
 In terms of getting guidance on our purpose in life, Matthew 28:16-20 is the most important set of instructions in the entire Bible.
 Don't misunderstand——the rest of the Bible is very important in building up many different aspects of the life of a follower of Jesus, but no other passage can compare when it comes to answering the question: "What exactly does God want me to do with my life?"
 Of course, there are many different ways that God's will can be done, and the work that God calls for one believer will likely look very different from the work He calls for another believer.
 We must trust (and pray) that the Holy Spirit will "fill in the details" that are specific to our own situation.
 But here, let's summarize the big picture of the Great Commission that Jesus gives us:

-Go: actively go out and share the good news of Jesus Christ with others.
+<span class="bbsg_highlight">Go:</span> actively go out and share the good news of Jesus Christ with others.
 Another word for go is "leave," as in leave your comfort zone.

-Make disciples: teach others what God has shown you through your relationship with Jesus Christ and through the working of the Holy Spirit.
+<span class="bbsg_highlight">Make disciples:</span> teach others what God has shown you through your relationship with Jesus Christ and through the working of the Holy Spirit.

-Baptize them: soak them in their relationship with Jesus so that it transforms their life in highly visible and noticeable ways.
+<span class="bbsg_highlight">Baptize them:</span> soak them in their relationship with Jesus so that it transforms their life in highly visible and noticeable ways.

-Teach them to obey all that Jesus commanded: help them "dig deeper" and continually grow in their walk with Jesus.
+<span class="bbsg_highlight">Teach them to obey all that Jesus commanded:</span> help them "dig deeper" and continually grow in their walk with Jesus.

 # Dig Deeper: Stop and Take a Look Back
-Wow.
-Hopefully this is how you are feeling as you finish up the Dig Deeper study.
+<span class="bbsg_highlight">Wow.</span> Hopefully this is how you are feeling as you finish up the Dig Deeper study.

 Isn't the Bible an amazing book that you might not have appreciated before?
 Have you felt the Holy Spirit "speak" to you and give you insight during this study?
-If so, wasn't it exciting and wouldn't you like to experience more of that?
-The good news is that you can!
-Through the process of this study, you should now feel equipped to be able continue on your quest for answers.
+If so, wasn't it exciting and wouldn't you like to experience more of that? <span class="bbsg_highlight">The good news is that you can!</span> Through the process of this study, you should now feel equipped to be able continue on your quest for answers.
 The remainder of this guide gives you a plan in which you can read the rest of the Bible.
 The readings are again in a non-sequential order to facilitate understanding the Bible as you are reading it.

 But before you continue on, let's learn an important lesson from the book of Acts.
 While I hope this study guide has been helpful to you, let me also give you a cautionary note: don't just take the words in this study at face value——instead be a "Berean."
-Take a look at Acts 17:11 to see what I mean:
+Take a look at <span class="bbsg_highlight">Acts 17:11</span> to see what I mean:

 Now the Bereans were of more noble character than the Thessalonians, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.
+{:.lead}

 Being a Berean means to examine and study the Scriptures for yourself to see if what Paul (or anyone else) says about God is true.
-As you embark on your journey, I encourage you to be a Berean for the rest of your life.
+As you embark on your journey, I encourage you to {:.lead}be a Berean for the rest of your life</span>.

 [NextSteps](NextSteps.md){:.heading.flip-title} --- Click here to continue to the next section.